 Adrienne Unae: an anomaly, not a respecter of persons.

-Now having left the business development arena and returning full-time to the arts, Adrienne enjoys the rehearsal and presentation process of film, television and musical theater.
-Her goal is to use the performing arts to improve lives to address social issues and norms that wreak havoc on community-at-large.
+Adrienne continues to enjoy the rehearsal and presentation process of film, television and musical theater.
+Her goal is to use performing arts to educate and improve lives to address social issues and norms that wreak havoc on community-at-large.
 On and off stage, Adrienne Unae desires to serve, in today’s morally turbulent and spiritually defunct times, persons young and old as they face unprecedented loss of optimism and challenges of depression, powerlessness, poor impulse control, low self-esteem and the like.
 She believes that such negative behaviors lead to the strongholds of fear and that this fear is the root of anger and violence.
 She uses theatre and dance as an anecdote, a balm, for the above-mentioned challenges.
 Adrienne Unae has found arts through spiritually based framework to have positive effect on our children/youth, their families and the community.
 As such, she envisions, through the theatre and dance, to assist persons young and old, mentally or physically imprisoned, to improve their social/life skills that they overcome poor impulses such that they are better able to manage their anger, thus be delivered from the grips of fear.